Nolden33/Porcelain-Hill/Information.md

 # Common Themes for the project
 ## Themes
-1) Black Background
+1) Background color: Black
-2) White text
+2) Text color: White
+3) Font Type: PT Serif
+4) Font Size: Standard
-3) All matierals centered with margins on each side.
+5) All Components on home page will be centered with margins on each side.
-4) (possible Carisol for pictures)
+6) (possible Carisol for pictures)
 ## Bio
       Porcelain Hill is an American Rock band, often Expressing elements of blues, classic rock, and soul.
 Formed in 2013 out of Southern